-Short scale guitars are considered more comfortable to play in some instances, due to the lower string tension involved.
+Short scale guitars are considered more comfortable to play, due to lower string tension.
 This makes fretting individual notes or bending the strings easier.
-The closer fret spacing is also an advantage if you happen to have small hands, however this can be a disadvantage for those with large hands due to the fretboard feeling cramped due to the closer fret spacing.
-All things being equal, short scale guitars sacrifice some brightness and bass response compared to a standard scale guitar, also due to the lower tension of the strings.
+The closer fret spacing is also an advantage if you have small hands, however, is a disadvantage for those with large hands as the fretboard may feel cramped.

 Today we are going to be taking a closer look at short scale acoustic guitars.
 So if you have ever wondered:

 - What is a short scale acoustic guitar?

 - Is a short scale guitar easier to play?

 - Do short scale guitars sound any different?

 If you’re interested in buying a short scale acoustic guitar keep in mind scale lengths sometimes differ between manufacturers.
 The definition of what a short scale guitar is is not standard across all acoustic guitars.

 In general, however, most guitarists would consider a standard scale length to be 25.5 inches (648mm).

 Based on this, a scale length below 25.5” would be considered a short scale guitar.